MarkusKral/WebApp2/README.md

 ## Assignment 2

 Name: Markus Kral

 Student No.:  20078461

-Every Information needed for the assignment can be fond under
+Every Information needed for the assignment can be found within `README.pdf`
-    README.pdf